-The total intrinsic value of options exercised during the years ended December 31, 2022, and 2021, was \$0.2 million and \$0.2 million, respectively.
-Cash received from option exercise under all share-based payment arrangements during the years ended December 31, 2022, and 2021, was negligible.
-There were no stock options exercised during the year ended December 31, 2020.
+The total intrinsic value of options exercised was \$0.2 million during both years ended December 31, 2022 and 2021.
+Cash received from option exercise under all share-based payment arrangements during the years ended December 31, 2022 and 2021 was negligible.